-Hive 3 supports only Beeline for running Hive commands from the command line.
-In the task below, you start Beeline in the background and enter the -e flag followed by a Hive set command that lists system variables.
+Hive 3 and later support only Beeline for running Hive commands from the command line.
+In the task below, you start Beeline in the background and enter the -e flag followed by a Hive command that lists system variables.

 Before you begin